 James Phillips, “Zarqawi’s Amman Bombings: Jordan’s 9/11,” Heritage Foundation WebMemo No. 919, November 18, 2005,

-U.S. Energy Information Administration, “World Oil Transit Chokepoints,” updated November 10, 2014,
+U.S. Department of Energy, Energy Information Administration, “World Oil Transit Chokepoints,” last updated November 10, 2014,

 Thom Shanker, “Rice Dismisses Iranian Cleric’s Warning on Oil,” The New York Times, June 5, 2006,

 Robert Hewson, “Iran Ready to Field Maritime Cruise Missile,” Jane’s Defence Weekly, February 24, 2004, p.
 13. ↩

 Michael Knights, Troubled Waters: Future U.S. Security Assistance in the Persian Gulf (Washington: Washington Institute for Near East Policy, 2006), p.
 71, http://www.washingtoninstitute.org/uploads/Documents/pubs/TroubledWaters.pdf.pdf

 (accessed August 8, 2016). ↩